szokolszabolcs/crypto-investment-service/README.md

 ### 1. Prerequisites

-- Java 21 or higher (Java 25 recommended)
+- Java 25 or higher
 - Maven 3.8+ (for building)
 - Docker (optional, for containerized runs)